 Your fish won’t get fat if you overfeed them, but excess food will harm your pond.

-If you find yourself with too many fish, it's time to improve your filtration system (i.e. install a larger biofilter and/or skimmer), or find new homes for your fish.
+If you find yourself with too many fish, it’s time to improve your filtration system (i.e. install a larger biofilter and/or skimmer), or find new homes for your fish.

 Is your water cloudy or brown?
 Your problem may have an easy solution.
 Look for external debris that might be washing into your pond, like fresh mulch, pollen, tree sap or soil.

 Algaecides remain one of the most popular options for ridding ponds of green gunk.
-They provide quick results and seem to treat the problem at its root.
+They do provide quick results – but be careful.